 10726

-In just over four weeks’ time, my brother, David, and I will be setting off from Kathmandu to embark on our hike to Everest Base Camp for our beloved son and nephew, George.
+On 6th November my brother, David, and I will be setting off from Kathmandu to embark on our hike to Everest Base Camp for our beloved son and nephew, George.

 Tragically, George died by suicide on Tuesday 30th April 2024; the events of that day remain utterly surreal.
 He had his whole life ahead of him, however, the extent of George’s psychological pain was such that he felt hopeless for the future, leading him to end his life at the age of 21.

 George was energetic, funny, kind, loyal, loving and a social butterfly, his personality truly unique.
 However, he suffered from poor mental health, low self-esteem, dopamine dysfunction and emotional disregulation due to the impact of ADHD (Attention Deficit and Hyperactivity Disorder).
 Diagnosed with the condition at the age of 12, the symptoms of ADHD undermined the concentration George needed in order to have felt successful at school, particularly through covid.
-During his teens, George was frequently frustrated by his lack of focus, which caused him to be to be disorganised and unable to complete tasks.
+During his teens, George often felt misunderstood and was frequently frustrated by his lack of focus, which caused him to be to be disorganised and unable to complete tasks.

 From the outside, however, during the months prior to his death life appeared to have turned around for George.
 He had made the most incredible personal progress, working conscientiously and blossoming into a wonderfully kind, considerate and loving human being.